sulaimanfawwazak/Charminal/README.md

     find_emoji(keyword)
 ```

+## Contribution
+Contributions are welcome!
+Feel free to open an issue or create a pull request on [GitHub](https://github.com/sulaimanfawwazak/Charminal).

+## License
+This project is licensed under the MIT License – see the LICENSE file for details.

+## Author
+Charminal is developed and maintained by Sulaiman Fawwaz Abdillah Karim.
+You can reach me at sulaimanfawwazak@gmail.com.

 ## Behind The Logo
 The name of this package is "Charminal", a combination of "Charm" and "Terminal".
 The name "Charminal" itself is similar to a Pokemon character, "Charmander".
 Hence, I decided to make the logo to be the combination of "Charmander" and "Terminal".
 Though it looks simple, but subjectively I kinda like it!.
 Hope you like it too!